adamsilver/fdpb/02-Checkout.md

 ### Expiry date

-Generally speaking, dates are hard.
-But, as far as dates go, an expiry date is on the easy end of the spectrum.
-It's a simple text box that closely matches the format found on the card itself.
+As far as dates go, an expiry date is at the easy end of the spectrum.
+It's a text box that closely matches the format found on the card.
 Making things match like this reduces the cognitive burden on the user.
 They just copy what they see.

 > ‘Be conservative in what you send; be liberal in what you accept.’